mtrudel/benchmark/README.md

 `normal`
 * `--protocol <protocol>` which protocol(s) to test.
 Defaults to `http/1.1,h2c`
 * `--bigfile <true | false>` whether to use a large 10M file for upload tests.
 Defaults to false (wich uses a 10k file)
+* `--memory <true | false>` whether to gather memory stats.
+This will severely skew any speed performance numbers.
+Defaults to false

 ### Running via Docker